 The stats don't lie, except sometimes they do.
 Accuracy is a major talking point for wearables.
 So much so that companies like Fitbit have been sued over it.
 The debate of how reliable tracking is from the wrist will rage on, but smart clothing could play a major role in proving how it should be done.
 That's because it's moving those sensors closer to the areas it needs to monitor.

-Most smart shirts or tops use the same reliable EKG heart rate monitoring technology used in chest straps like the new Polar H10 and Garmin Run.
-Wearing smart clothing on your lower body embedded with motion sensors can monitor the part of the body that actually does the most moving when you run.
+Most smart shirts or tops use the same reliable EKG heart rate monitoring technology used in chest straps like the Polar H10 and Garmin Run.
+Wearing smart clothing on your lower body embedded with motion sensors like Myontec's muscle-tracking shorts can monitor the part of the body that actually does the most moving when you run.
 It's an obvious one, but something that gives smart clothing the upper hand.

 Throw it in the wash